 _scoreand any other fields you want to the document table.

-To turn off sorting for the
+To turn off sorting by the

 Your table now sorts documents from most to least relevant.